kumar-devesh/kumar-devesh.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >
     <p>Kumar Devesh</p>
-    <p><i>CS Junior</i></p>
+    <p><i>CS Senior</i></p>
     <p><em>Indian Institute of Technology, Roorkee</em></p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hey there!
-I'm a third-year student at IIT Roorkee, majoring in Computer Science and Engineering.
+I'm a final-year student at IIT Roorkee, majoring in Computer Science and Engineering.
 I passionately follow the developments in the fields of computer science with potential real world impacts, particularly interested in deep learning.

 As a member of the Vision and Language Group at IIT Roorkee, I actively participate in weekly discussions on the latest research in deep learning.
 I enjoy exploring the latest advances in the rapidly advancing field of deep learning, with a focus on how these techniques can be applied to financial markets.